Butler's Saints pip Suns in AFL thriller - Shepparton News

 But the hosts lifted their own intensity, beating Brett Ratten's men around the contest and carving out four consecutive goals of their own.

+Just as they edged back ahead more unforced defensive errors stalled their run.

-Izak Rankine following up another bright mark with an intercept goal and Noah Anderson snapping truly to make it a three-point deficit at the final break.
+Izak Rankine sparked them though, following up another bright mark with an intercept goal before Noah Anderson snapped truly to make it a three-point deficit at the final break.

 St Kilda came again though, Butler curling a clever kick through and Josh Battle showing poise from 45m as the Saints led by three.

-Gold Coast threatened but again clean hands out of defence saved St Kilda before Butler streamed forward and added a fourth with another brilliantly calm finish.
+Gold Coast threatened but again clean hands out of defence saved St Kilda, Butler then streaming forward to add a fourth with another brilliantly calm finish.

-Rankine squeezed another goal late for the Suns but they couldn't manufacture another in the final minute.
+Rankine squeezed another goal late for the Suns but they couldn't manufacture a winner in the final minute.